outlyer/RHEOS/readme.md

 ### Usage

 The HEOS players can be controlled as a normal ROON endpoint.
-Grouping is done through standard ROON grouping but behind the scenes these are translated to HEOS groups and you will see the change occure in the HEOS app.
+Grouping is done through standard ROON grouping but behind the scenes these are translated to HEOS groups and you will see the change appear in the HEOS app.

 ### Known Limitations